mike-hmelov/dpch560/README.md

 # DeepCool CH560 Digital display daemon

-This daemon displays CPU/GPU utilization and temperature using builtin display
+This daemon displays CPU/GPU utilization and temperature using case's builtin display

-Currently DeepCool provides corresponding software only for windows and it is implemented using Electron (o_0)
+Currently, DeepCool provides corresponding software only for windows, and it is implemented using Electron (o_0)
+So this daemon intended to implement similar functionality for GNU/Linux operating systems.
+Probably also Mac and Windows compatibility will be added later.

 # Usage

 # Development

+## Libraries
+* hidapi-hidraw

 # Contribute

+Any help is appreciated

 # Credits